nschan/nf-arassembly/README.md

 # nf-arassembly

 Assembly pipeline for arabidopsis genomes from nanopore sequencing written in [`nextflow`](https://nextflow.io/).
 Should also work for other species.
+Experimental support for combinations of ONT and pacbio HiFi data.

 # Procedure